 Exodus does not enforce what it calls very strong passwords.
 Here are examples of what Exodus allows as “okay” passwords.

 9571 (any 4 characters that don’t make a word or pattern)

-qwertyuio (top row of keyboard)
+qwertyuiop (top row of the keyboard)

-Also note that passwords are displayed in plain text as you enter them as per the image above.
+Also, note that passwords are displayed in plain text as you enter them as per the image above.
 All of this violates basic info security 101.

 Exodus is closed source

 These obvious major flaws in basic privacy and security that I found in 5 minutes suggest Exodus either don’t care and/or is incompetent when it comes to privacy and security for their users.

 That is why Exodus being a closed source is such a problem.
 You have no way to know what other mistakes they have made.
 Given the above, it’s reasonable to assume there are more mistakes hiding in the code and that they are potentially serious.